openownership/bods-dev-handbook/translations.md

 ##### .tx/config

-The config file is used to map files in a local repo/directory to resources in Transifex.
+The `.tx/config` file is used to map files in a local repo/directory to resources in Transifex.
 This file is stored in the .tx folder in the repo’s root directory.

-Although it is possible to pre-configure your .tx/config file in advance there are number of ways in which the configuration can change, right up until the moment that you extract and push your projects’ strings up to Transifex.
+Although it is possible to pre-configure your `.tx/config` file in advance there are number of ways in which the configuration can change, right up until the moment that you extract and push your projects’ strings up to Transifex.
 In particular:

   * the project that you are pushing/pulling strings extracted from files to/from is specified in this file
   * our tooling automates the process of specifying the files that strings are extracted from (see [data-standard](https://github.com/openownership/data-standard)).
 This can be dependant upon the branch of the repo that you have checked out